bishalk21/CodingPractice/react-js-zero-to-hero/chapter-01-inception/assignment-solution.md

 6. What is the difference between React and React DOM?

 - React is a library for building user interfaces.
 The react package holds the react source for components, state, props and all the code that is react.
 React package contains: React.createElement, React.createClass, React.Component, React.PropTypes, React.Children
-- React DOM is a library for rendering the React components to the DOM.
+- React DOM is web version of react.
+React DOM is a library for rendering the React components to the DOM.
 The react-dom package as the name implies is the glue between React and the DOM.
 Often, you will only use it for one single thing: mounting your application to the index.html file with ReactDOM.render().
 React-dom package contains: ReactDOM.render, ReactDOM.unmountComponentAtNode, ReactDOM.findDOMNode, and react-dom/server that's including: ReactDOMServer.renderToString and ReactDOMServer.renderToStaticMarkup.

 7. What is difference between react.development.js and react.production.js files via CDN?